Quantum Mechanics from Relational Properties, Part I: Basic Formulation: Discussion and Conclusion

-Although a quantum system should be described relative to a reference system, and the relational probability amplitude matrix $R$ is considered as the most basic variable, there are mathematical tools that allow a quantum system $S$ to be described without explicitly calling out the reference system $A$.
+Although the relational properties between the quantum system $S$ and the measurement apparatus $A$, such as the probability amplitude matrix $R$, are considered as the most basic variables, there are mathematical tools that allow a quantum system $S$ to be described without explicitly calling out the apparatus system $A$.
 When $S$ and $A$ are unentangled, $S$ is described by a wave function that sums out the information of the reference system.
 When $S$ and $A$ are entangled, $S$ is described by a reduced density matrix that traces out the information of $A$.
 These mathematical tools enable us to develop the formulations for time evolution and measurement theory that are equivalent to those in the traditional quantum mechanics.

-Except some special scenario such as that is described in the EPR argument, there is no need to explicitly call out the reference quantum system $A$.
-Mathematically it is more convenient and elegant to trace out the information of the reference system.
-However, explicitly including the reference system provides a framework to explain the origin of the quantum probability and quantify the difference between time evolution and quantum measurement.
+Except some special scenario such as that is described in the EPR argument, there is no need to explicitly call out the apparatus quantum system $A$.
+Mathematically it is more convenient and elegant to trace out the information of the apparatus system.
+However, explicitly including the apparatus system allows us to develop a framework to explain the origin of the quantum probability and to quantify the difference between time evolution and quantum measurement.

 It is interesting to notice that Ref.~\cite{Nicolaidis09} also proposes to use relational logic and category theory to deduce the basic laws of quantum mechanics.
 However, the formulation in Ref.~\cite{Nicolaidis09} is rather abstract.
 Quantum probability is introduced purely from mathematical perspective, instead of associating it with the process of actual physical measurement.
 How entanglement influences the probability calculation is not discussed and formulated in Ref.~\cite{Nicolaidis09}.